 - Where can they get help?

-Please don’t overlook the importance of open and honest communication.
-Poor or insufficient communications can lead to confusion and disillusionment.
-Whatever your impression is about how much communication you think you should do — double it.
+A good rule of thumb: Whatever your impression related to how much communication is necessary — double it.
 This applies whether it’s a small pilot team, a department or the whole enterprise.

 6. Understand the impacts.

-Understand deploying automation tools has the potential to change business processes and tasks significantly.
-People often have to retool or at least do things differently when repetitive, manual tasks go away.
-When you are open about this and explain the impacts, it can reduce concerns that “robots are going to replace my job.”
+Understand that deploying automation tools has the potential to change business processes and tasks significantly.
+People often have to retool or at least do things differently when a company automates repetitive, manual tasks.

 7. Train your team.